How to Hack Lead Management & Unlock Your Way to More Customers

 While it might seem like a tremendous amount of work, some salespeople still do the manual work by entering this data into a pipeline management tool or to spreadsheets.

-One of the foundations of successful lead management is to find a CRM system that pulls in the lead data right from the lead forms on your web page.
+One of the foundations of successful lead management is to find a CRM for small business that pulls in the lead data right from the lead forms on your web page.

 By creating custom categories and tags, we can build the basis for a highly detailed lead database that’s useful for customer research, as well as for lead qualification and outreach process.
 More on that later.